 A urostomy bag has a one way valve built into it to prevent the flow of urine back into the stoma.
 It also has a tap at the bottom that allows for the drainage of urine as the bag fills and for the attachment of a night bag.

-All appliances have been designed to stay on when in contact with water so they are fine to wear when washing or swimming.
+All bags have been designed to stay on when in contact with water so they are fine to wear when washing or swimming.
 The material film on the bag is usually made from towel dry material.
-You can also obtain smaller sized appliances from most companies that are more discreet for swimming.
+You can also obtain smaller sized bags from most companies that are more discreet for swimming.

 Once you are fully recovered from your operation you should be able to play sport.
 If it is a contact sport such as rugby then it may be wise to wear a guard over the stoma such as the Ostoshield which is held in place with an elasticated belt.

 Colostomy irrigation is a method of mechanically cleaning the distal colon of faeces by instilling between 500 – 1000 mls of lukewarm water through the stoma on a regular basis.
 As the water flows against the wall of the bowel it stimulates the colon to empty.
 The aim of irrigation is to control stomal output to a regular time.
 This permits you to regain control of the stoma and unlike the person whose stoma spontaneously evacuates it avoids the need to wear an bag.
 Most people wear either a very small bag over the stoma or a stoma cap as this absorbs any mucus that may be produced.